 A National Leader in Attracting Sponsored Research

-- The only university in the nation leading two National Science Foundation Engineering Research Centers:
+- One of only two universities in the nation leading two National Science Foundation Engineering Research Centers:

 - $140 million PowerAmerica initiative, developing an advanced power electronics manufacturing sector for the Department of Energy